cloudmesh-community/fa19-516-147/project/report_616.md

 ## Introduction

 We will be providing database abstraction management focused on No SQL technology .
-This will also include addition of new functionality in order to perform databsase operationa more effectively.
+This will also include addition of new functionality in order to perform database operations more effectively.

+### NoSQL Database Management Open API Service Features

+* Create a named database
+* Delete a named database
+* Get the list of databases available
+* Create a named collection
+* Create capped collection (fixed size) to support high throughput operations
+* Delete a collection from a database
+* Get the list of collections within a database
-* Functionality to pull records from database table into a file
+* Pull the data from a database collection into a file
-* Introduced functionality (POST) to upload data from file to a database table
+* Upload data into a database collection from a file
-* Create and expand functionality for No SQL database like MongoDB or one other
-* Enhance GET and PUT request to get or insert data based on specific criteria
-* Create docker / container image to deploy and manage
+* Insert a single record without file into database collection
+* Update document value in a collection
+* Delete a record or set of records from the database collection based on the condition
+* Create an Index on a database collection
+* Delete an index from the collection
+* Get the index list created on a database collection

 ## Implementation Plan